software-mansion/react-native-gesture-handler/docs/component-buttons.md

       </View>
     </RectButton>);
 ```
-If your children are alreade wrapped in some kind of `View` just add `accessible` prop to that View.
+If your children are already wrapped in some kind of `View` just add `accessible` prop to that View.

 ## `BaseButton`